Estadio Monumental Presidente Perón

-The Estadio Presidente Juan Domingo Perón, also known as Monumental de Alta Córdoba is a stadium in Córdoba, Argentina.
-It is currently used primarily for football matches.
-The stadium has a capacity of 26,000 of which 13,000 are seated and was opened in 1951.
+Estadio Monumental Presidente Perón ('President Perón Monumental Stadium') is an association football stadium in Córdoba, Argentina.
+It is owned and operated by local club Instituto Atlético Central Córdoba.

 It is named after the former Argentine president Juan Perón who loaned the club $1.5 million during the late 1940s to help build the stadium.
 The debt was then written off by Arturo Frondizi in 1959.
-Before the death of Perón in 1974 the stadium was named El Estadio Monumental de Alta Córdoba.

-The stadium is owned by club Instituto Atlético Central Córdoba.